 The most common dwarf hamster species that are kept as pets fall under the Phodopus genus.

-The appearance of the hamster species under the other three genera tend to be more rat-like, thus, they are not considered as companions for domestic life.
+The appearance of the hamster species under the other three genera tends to be more rat-like, thus, they are not considered as companions for domestic life.

 A few examples of these wild dwarf hamster species are the Tibetan Dwarf Hamster, Chinese Dwarf Hamster, and the Kam Dwarf Hamster – all under the genus Cricetulus.